manuel-rhdt/PathWeightSampling.jl/docs/src/index.md

-# PWS.jl
+# PathWeightSampling.jl

-PWS.jl is a Julia package to compute information transmission rates using the Path Weight Sampling (PWS) method.
+PathWeightSampling.jl is a Julia package to compute information transmission rates using the Path Weight Sampling (PWS) method.

 ## Background